QinXiaodong/caffeQinxiao/README.md

 Features:
 1) Added maxunpooling operation;
 2) Updated cudnn files for using of cudnn 5.1;
-3) There is a keras2caffe script file in caffeQinxiao/keras2caffe which works well in converting Yushuo's keras model to caffe version.
+3) There is a keras2caffe script file in caffeQinxiao/keras2caffe which works well in converting Yushuo's keras model to a caffe version.

 # Fork of Caffe